redooor/redminportal/UPGRADE.md

 # Upgrade Guide

+## Upgrading to v0.3.0 from v0.2.*

+Supports Laravel 5.1.
+Version 0.3.0 should be backward compatible to Version 0.2.0 but not Version 0.1.*.

+Looking for RedminPortal for Laravel 5.0?
+Visit the [v0.2 Branch](https://github.com/redooor/redminportal/tree/v0.2).
+Looking for RedminPortal for Laravel 4.2?
+Visit the [v0.1 Branch](https://github.com/redooor/redminportal/tree/v0.1).

+Edit your [root]\config\app.php providers and alias array like this:

+        'providers' => array(
+            Illuminate\Foundation\Providers\ArtisanServiceProvider::class,
+            ... omitted ...

+            // Edit this line
+            Redooor\Redminportal\RedminportalServiceProvider::class,
+        ),

 ## Upgrading to v0.2.0 from <= v0.1.*

+Supports Laravel 5.0.
 Version 0.2.0 is **NOT** backward compatible.

 Looking for RedminPortal for Laravel 4.2?
 Visit the [v0.1 Branch](https://github.com/redooor/redminportal/tree/v0.1).